A Brief History of the Consortium

-- Kryptus (Brazil) Developed the World’s only CPU microprocessor (SCuP) that provides open and verifiable HW designs and FLOSS microcode, as confirmed in writing by the European Defence Agency.
-They designed the 400.000 voting machines of Brazil, fighter to fighter communications systems, and the HSM of core Root CA of the main Brazilian PKI.
+- Kryptus (Brazil) It developed the SCuP, World’s only microprocessor architected for high-security security and the only one publicly inspectable with hardware and software designs, as confirmed in writing by the European Defence Agency.
+It designed the 400.000 voting machines of Brazil, fighter to fighter communications systems, and the HSM of core Root CA of the main Brazilian PKI.

 - Role: CPU and SoC design